Water in the resorts are fine and if they are not they have notices up.

 Given that buying and dragging around bottled water isn't all that hard, is it worth risking (even if the chance is remote) getting sick on a trip you've paid for and have been looking forward to?

-If you're stepping outside of the big mainland resorts, better to be safe than sorry. almost 6 years ago
+If you're stepping outside of the big mainland resorts, better to be safe than sorry. about 6 years ago